mockery/mockery/docs/reference/partial_mocks.rst

     $mock = \Mockery::mock('MyClass')->makePartial();

-With a generated partial, we assume that all methods will simply defer to the parent class (``MyClass``) original methods unless a method call matches a known expectation.
+With a runtime partial, we assume that all methods will simply defer to the parent class (``MyClass``) original methods unless a method call matches a known expectation.
 If we have no matching expectation for a specific method call, that call is deferred to the class being mocked.
 Since the division